-Gifted and talented learners from diverse cultural and linguistic backgrounds are often not recognised.
+Gifted learners from diverse cultural and linguistic backgrounds are often not recognised.
 Conceptualisation should take account of special abilities and attributes prized by cultural groups.
 It is the kura/school/ECE settings responsibility to consult their respective communities to ensure that any definition is culturally responsive and inclusive of all learners.

 "Culture is like an iceberg - 9/10ths of it lie beneath the surface.
 This hidden area underlies our behavior, influences our perceptions and is outside our immediate frame of reference - until we plunge beneath the surface - or perhaps like the Titanic, encounter it unexpectedly."